civisanalytics/datascience-python/README.md

 ## For Maintainers

+Publishing to DockerHub is handled by GitHub Actions (see [.github/workflows](.github/workflows)).
+Both publishing workflows build the image and run the test suite before they push anything.

+There is no stored DockerHub password or access token.
+The workflows authenticate over OIDC: each run exchanges a GitHub identity token for a DockerHub token that expires within minutes.
+This requires two things a repository admin must set up once -- an OIDC connection on the `civisanalytics` DockerHub organization, and a `DOCKERHUB_OIDC_CONNECTIONID` repository variable holding that connection's ID (it is an identifier, not a secret).
+The publishing jobs also run in a `dockerhub-publish` environment restricted to `master` and `v*.*.*`.

-This repo has autobuild enabled.
-Any PR that is merged to master will be built as the `latest` tag on DockerHub.
+Any PR merged to master is published as the `latest` tag on DockerHub.

+To cut a new version:

+1. Bump `VERSION`, `VERSION_MAJOR`, `VERSION_MINOR`, and `VERSION_MICRO`
+   in the [Dockerfile](Dockerfile), and move the `Unreleased` section of the [change log](CHANGELOG.md) under a `[major.minor.micro]` heading.
+Do this *before* tagging -- the release workflow refuses to publish if the Dockerfile's `VERSION` doesn't match the tag.
-Once you are ready to create a new version, go to the "releases" tab of the repository and click "Draft a new release".
+2. Once that is merged, go to the "releases" tab of the repository and click "Draft a new release".
 GitHub will prompt you to create a new tag, release title, and release description.
-The tag should use semantic versioning in the form "vX.X.X"; "major.minor.micro".
+The tag must use semantic versioning in the form "vX.X.X"; "major.minor.micro".
+   The leading "v" is required -- tags without it won't trigger a build.
    The title of the release should be the same as the tag.
 Include a change log in the release description.
-Once the release is tagged, DockerHub will automatically build three identical containers, with labels "major", "major.minor", and "major.minor.micro".
+3. Publishing the release creates the tag, which builds and pushes three identical containers labelled "major", "major.minor", and "major.minor.micro".

 # License